Coronavirus (COVID-19): Should I enter into a rent repayment plan with my landlord?

 Why would I need a repayment plan?

-Under the governor’s moratorium, renters have a right to ask for a repayment plan to pay rent that was due in March, April, May, or June of 2020 that you did not pay.
+Under the governor's moratorium, renters have a right to ask for a repayment plan to pay rent that was due in March, April, May, June or July of 2020 that you did not pay because of the pandemic.

 How do I decide if a repayment plan is reasonable?